IFTTT/ConnectSDK-iOS/README.md

 ### Manual updates
 To kick off manual updates of the registered geofences and connection data, you can call `ConnectButtonController.update(with:)` to do so.

+### Logging
+To enable verbose logging, set `ConnectButtonController.synchronizationLoggingEnabled = true`.
+To disable verbose logging, set `ConnectButtonController.synchronizationLoggingEnabled = false`.
+By default the logs get printed out using `NSLog`.
+If you'd like to supply your own logging handler, you may do so by setting a custom closure for `ConnectButtonController.synchnronizationLoggingHandler`.
+Setting this closure will not log any events using `NSLog`.

 ### Notes
 Automatic synchronization for a given connections will only be run if the connection has location triggers.
 Similarly, location region monitoring will only be started if the connection has location triggers setup.